Collaboration with Nessling Foundation Adds Biodiversity Research to Carbon Action

 “The Carbon Action -platform is a great possibility for different actors to collaborate to tackle environmental challenges.
 It also builds both scientific and practical expertise to raise Finland as an example country in carbon farming.
 The Carbon Action platform also perfectly concretizes the motto of the Nessling Foundation “Pro Aere Aqua Terra” (For the air, water and soil)” – says Minttu Jaakkola, a Research Director of the Nessling Foundation.
 The Foundation supports environmental research and providing research data to the society.

-The Carbon Action project started in the end of 2017 as an initiative of the Baltic Sea Action Group.
+The Carbon Action project started at the end of 2017 as an initiative of the Baltic Sea Action Group.
 BSAG coordinates the project and is responsible for the social impact.

 The Nessling funded project, launched in spring 2019, aims to find out how plant and soil biodiversity affect the ability of the field to sequester carbon.
 Scientists design biodiversity-based practices to accelerate soil carbon sequestration and produce a computational model, that considers impact of biodiversity on the carbon cycle in the field.